dotnet/tye/docs/tutorials/hello-tye/02_add_redis.md

 1. Change the `WeatherForecastController.Get()` method in the `backend` project to cache the weather information in redis using an `IDistributedCache`.

-   Add the following `using`s to the top of the file:
+   Add the following `using`'s to the top of the file:

    ```C#
    using Microsoft.Extensions.Caching.Distributed;